I’m Chantel McAlister – masterclasser, photographer, wool advocate and mum.

 In a nutshell, I am a former city girl who fell in love with a shearer and the Australian wool industry in my early twenties.
 I have continued my love affair and obsession with both that shearer of mine and wool for the last 12 years.
 I call both of them, home.

 The last decade working in the woolsheds as a woolhandler and masterclasser has allowed me to have an in-depth look at the wool industry and how wool is grown and harvested.
 I have unearthed a culture, a proud heritage and exciting future that I never saw, just looking in from the outside during my city days.

-I am now known within the industry as ‘that girl who photographs sheep’.
+I am now a trusted source for wool info and known within the industry as ‘that girl who photographs sheep’.